imdevan/imdevan.github.io/hire-me/index.md

 {: .br}

-Here are some things that some nice people have said {: .highlight .highlight--center}

 > Devan was fantastic to work with and was able to
   help me build exactly what I wanted help with.<br><br>
   <span>~ Hania, Arbor Family Medical</span>